Tag: europe

 • ROMAN FANO Fanum Fortunae

-The ’Must see’ – Vitruvius Basilica, the Dream of an Architect Fano, on the Adriatic Sea, is famous for its beaches, sandy or with smooth pebble, but it would be a pity to overlook its incredibly rich Roman past.
-For this visit we must start by talking about a giant of architecture.
-Marcus Vitruvius Pollio…
+The ’Must see’ – Vitruvius Basilica, the Dream of an Architect Fano, on the Adriatic Sea, is famous for its beaches, sandy or with smooth pebble, but it has also an incredibly rich Roman past.
+For this visit we must start by talking about a giant of architecture who was almost certainly born in Fano.…